hustlzp/permission/README.rst

 Inheritance
 -----------

-Need to say, inheritance here is not the same thing as Python class. inheritance, it's just means you can use RuleA as the base rule of RuleB.
+Need to say, inheritance here is not the same thing as Python class inheritance, it's just means you can use RuleA as the base rule of RuleB.

 We achieve this by overriding ``base()``.